 From 1884 to 1894, this small group of men brought New Zealand climbing into existence.
 The tradition of self-taught climbers, carrying in swags to set up alpine camps, and finding routes without the help of guides or guidebooks, is the main strand in the country’s climbing history.

 At the end of 1894 the New Zealanders trying to climb Aoraki/Mt Cook learned that an English climber, Edward FitzGerald, was coming to claim the prize.
 The local group were determined the summit would be first reached by a New Zealand party, without the help of a guide.

 In late 1894 Fyfe, Graham, Kenneth Ross and Dixon climbed onto the ice cap up the Linda Glacier, but failed to complete the ascent.
-Fyfe, Graham and Jack Clarke then turned their attention to the Hooker side of the mountain.
+Fyfe and Graham then turned their attention to the Hooker side of the mountain.
 On 20 December they climbed the Middle Peak, but the High Peak eluded them.

-Finally, on Christmas Day, the trio of New Zealand climbers reached the summit, up the North Ridge.
+Finally, on Christmas Day, the trio of New Zealand climbers, Fyfe, Graham and Clarke, reached the summit, up the difficult North Ridge.
 The route was not repeated until the 100th ascent of the mountain in 1955.

 Tom Fyfe recorded the moment the summit of Aoraki/Mt Cook was reached for the first time: ‘[T]he reckless way in which we romped over those last rocks was very fool-hardy, but one would indeed need to be phlegmatic not to get a little excited on such an occasion.
 The slope of the final ice-cap was easy and only required about 100 steps … at 1.30 on Christmas Day we exultantly stepped onto the highest pinnacle of the monarch of the Southern Alps.’
 2